odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.md

     citations in your document for which no bibliographic data has been found *and* you have given a Zotero API key, the Zotero Web API is tried next.

+*zotero-groups*
+:   A list of Zotero group IDs.
+    These groups are searched if no item is found in your personal library.
+    Use this to limit the scope of the search.
+    By default, all groups you are a member of are searched.

+*zotero-public-groups*
+:   A list of Zotero group IDs.
+See **Zotero Web API** above for details.

 *zotero-user-id*
 :   A Zotero user ID.
     Needed to fetch data from the Zotero Web API,